 Relationships between RWI and BAI site chronologies and climatic variables were assessed using bootstrapped Pearson’s correlations estimated using treeclim (Zang and Biondi 2015).
-For each of the three resilience indices studied, we used robust two-way ANOVAs to test for differences between drought events (2005 and 2012) and the oak populations studied (northern and southern aspects).
+For each of the three resilience indices studied, we used robust two-way ANOVAs to test for differences between drought events (2005 and 2012) and the oak populations studied (northern and southern exposures).
 These tests were used because original and log-transformed data did not follow the assumptions of normality or homogeneity of variance (Wilcox 2012).
 Robust measures of central tendency (M-estimator based on Huber’s Psi) were used because they were close to the mean value in all cases (Wilcox 2012).
 When the robust ANOVA test was run, data were bootstrapped 3000 times and trimmed automatically to control the potential influence of outliers.
 Post-hoc differences were assessed pairwise using a similar bootstrap test.
 All the robust ANOVA and post-hoc tests were carried out using the WRS2 package.
 The level of significance was set to 0.05 and adjusted for multiple comparisons.

 Results